bbro837/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Caveats and Recommendations

 The extraction was obtained from the 1994 census data.
 Since the dataset is outdated, it cannot be seen as statistically representative of the current population.
-It is recommended that this dataset be used for training purposes on ML classification and related issues.
+It is recommended that the 1994 data should be used for training purposes on ML classification and related issues.